xamry/notes/ComputerScience/DSA.md

 		else if(locaton >=last)	//we want to delete last node (any value greater than last being considered as last for convenience, we could throw error as well) if this was the only element in LL	//Corner case set head.next = head.prev = head = tail = NULL; return;	//Necessary to remove the self loop in order for it to become eligible for garbage collection
-			//No looping required for DLLtoop till second last node (tmpNode) **tail = tail.prev; tailmpNode; tmpNode.next = NULL** else	//Any other internal node
+			//No looping required for DLL
+			**tail = tail.prev; tailmpNode; tmpNode.next = NULL**
+		else	//Any other internal node
 			loop: tmpNode = head to location -1